aws-solutions/media-insights-on-aws/IMPLEMENTATION_GUIDE.md

 ##### How to write data to downstream operators

 Metadata derived by an operator can be passed as input to the next stage in a workflow by adding said data to the operator's `output_object`.
-Do this with the `add_workflow_metadata` function in the OutputHelper, like this:
+Do this with the `add_workflow_metadata` function in the OutputHelper, as shown below:

+***The values for attributes must be strings.***
+***The values for attributes must not be empty strings.***

 ```
 from MediaInsightsEngineLambdaHelper import OutputHelper